 Youth Team Builders — As group facilitators, youth can help teams bond, build their communication and problem solving skills, and develop new approaches to real-world problems they face everyday.
 Youth team builders can help groups develop new thinking, form stronger bonds and reflect deeply on what affects them most.

-Needs for Engaging Youth as Teachers
+Needs for Youth Engagement as Teachers

 Training — Learning how to teach is not a training activity.
 Instead, its a personal growth and capacity building approach that transforms thinking and actions to improve teaching for both students and instructors.
 However, classroom management skills, presentation and reflection skills can all be trained and grown through strategy by action.
 Youth as teachers should learn these skills before and during their teaching experiences.